 Most of the news stories that claim social media has a negative impact on well-being rely on data from surveys comparing individuals with different levels of social media use as evidence.
-In the chart below, I show one concrete example of this type of correlational analysis.
+In the chart, I show one concrete example of this type of correlational analysis.

 The chart plots the average amount of time that people spend on social media each day, among people who are and aren’t happy with the amount of time spent on these platforms.